-Snow, Rubbish Removal & Recycling: During the operating season approved by PPA and Parks, the Concessionaire will be responsible for, at its sole cost and expense, clean-up and removal of snow, waste, garbage, refuse, rubbish and litter from the vending location.
-The Concessionaire will be required to comply with all City, State, and Federal regulations regarding recycling.
+Snow, Rubbish Removal & Recycling: Mobile Food Units must have garbage receptacles present during all operating times.
+Concessionaires will be required to keep the vending location and the area within fifty (50) feet of the Mobile Food Unit clean and free of all waste, garbage, refuse, rubbish, and litter at all times.
+During the operating season approved by PPA and Parks, the Concessionaire will be responsible for, at its sole cost and expense, clean-up and removal of snow, waste, garbage, refuse, rubbish and litter from the vending location.
+The Concessionaire will be required to comply with all City, State, and Federal regulations regarding recycling and composting.
 In addition, the Concessionaire will be required to demonstrate to PPA's satisfaction that they will keep and maintain the concession site in excellent condition throughout the Sublicense term.